ibilalkayy/60-Days-Of-DevOps/Days/day1.md

 On the first day, I learned the following things about Git.

 - `git init` will only track a particular directory in which git is initialized.
+- `ls -a .git` will show you the hidden file that are created after initializing git.
 - `git status` will show the status of the files that are newly created, modified or deleted.
 - `git add filename` OR `git add .` will add a particular or all the files into the staging area and it can now be tracked them before committing them into Git.
 - `git commit -m "add a message"` will commit the changes in the git.